Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Experimentally Realistic Model with 15 NV

-If $\theta_0$ and $\bold{B}_0$ are too large, such that $|\gamma^e \bold{B}_0 \sin \theta_0| \sim D$, these relations are no longer valid, as the basis states for the electronic spin become hybridized~\cite{basis_hybridized}.
-In the context of quantum sensing, the presence of the perpendicular $\hat{S}_x$ term gives rise to ambiguous resonances in DD spectrum, which can be confused with the signal intended to be measured.
-But here, these resonances are the means for the DD-mediated nuclear gates.
-When considering the $^{14}$N isotope on the other hand, a quadrupole interaction fixes the nuclear spin, suppressing its precession and making the application of such DD gates less practical.

-The NV Hamiltonian under these considerations does not immediately resemble the minimal two qubits Hamiltonian, as in Eq.~\ref{eq:ibmq_H0_2q}.
-But, by making the substitutions
+In most applications it is assumed that $\mathbf{B}_0 \parallel z $, but as recently shown~\cite{ambiguous_resonances}, a small misalignment induces $\hat{S}_x$ and $\hat{I}_x$ terms in the Zeeman interactions, which lead to a detection of the $^{15}$N nuclear spin precession by the electron spin in DD sequences.
+In the context of quantum sensing, this effect results in ambiguous resonances in the DD spectrum, which can be confused with the signal intended to be measured.
+Here, these resonances are the means for the DD-mediated nuclear gates with the $^{15}$NV system.
+When considering the $^{14}$N isotope on the other hand, the quadrupole interaction fixes the nuclear spin, suppressing its precession and making the application of such DD-gates less practical.
+The NV Hamiltonian under these considerations does not exactly correspond to the minimal two-qubit Hamiltonian developed in Sec.~\ref{sec:IBMQ_H0} (Eq.~\ref{eq:ibmq_H0_2q}), since the Zeeman interactions have perpendicular terms with $\hat{S}_x$ and $\hat{I}_x$ instead of the hyperfine coupling.
+However, with a change of the reference frame as discussed in Appendix~\ref{appendix:NV_PAS}, we see that both cases are the physical manifestation of the same effect.